Bob Peck Chevrolet: Architectural significance

-The dealership showroom has been cited as a example of Googie architecture.
+The dealership showroom has been cited as an example of Googie architecture.
 In 2025, Deborah Oakley, an associate professor of architecture at the University of Nevada-Las Vegas published a paper that cited the building as an example of Googie architecture, particularly citing the building as a rare Googie building not located in California.
 Oakley noted that the showroom's "bold, futuristic design reflects key Googie elements, such as its exuberant signage, transparency, and dynamic roofline, meant to capture the attention of passing drivers and convey the optimism and progressiveness of the automotive industry at the time."
 As a landmark it was a visible manifestation of the American preoccupation with automobiles and futuristic design.

 The structure is documented by the U.S. Government's Historic American Buildings Survey (HABS No. VA-1413), which cited the showroom as "an outstanding example of automotive-inspired commercial architecture" that "was part of a larger design oeuvre for the industry that peaked in the 1960s."